 The default configuration for all projects in Codecov is demonstrated below.
 You may override any of these configurations in your own Team/Repository Yaml.

-codecov notify require_ci_to_passyes coverage precision2 rounddown range"70...100" status projectyes patchyes changesno parsers gcov branch_detection conditionalyes loopyes methodno macrono comment layout"reach, diff, flags, files, footer" behaviordefault require_changesno
+codecov notify require_ci_to_passyes coverage precision2 rounddown range"70...100" status projectyes patchyes changesno parsers gcov branch_detection conditionalyes loopyes methodno macrono comment layout"header, diff" behaviordefault require_changesno

 Codecov provides a user interface to adjust a "team yaml", which overrides the default settings in Codecov.
 It is applied to all repositories in the team.
 Only team administrators can adjust the team yaml in Codecov.
 All changes are stored in history.